This post may contain affiliate links.

 • Extra Sharp Cheddar Cheese.
 The bold, cheesy flavor of extra sharp cheddar doesn’t get lost amongst the other ingredients.

 • Greek Yogurt Dressing.
-A simple mix of nonfat Greek yogurt, Parmesan, honey (my swap for white sugar), apple cider vinegar, salt, and garlic powder.
+A simple mix of Greek yogurt, Parmesan, honey (my swap for white sugar), apple cider vinegar, salt, and garlic powder.
 It’s creamy, cheesy, tangy, salty, and a little sweet.

 Substitution Tip